NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/spills.rst

     spill = gs.Spill(release=release)
     model.spills += spill

-.. note:: Creating spills with oil data from the ADIOS database
+.. admonition:: Creating spills with oil data from the ADIOS database

     Specific oils can be downloaded from the |adios_db|.
 The oil properties are stored in the JSON file format which can be read using any text editor.
 This file can then be used to instantiate a ``GnomeOil``.
 In the following examples, we use an Alaska North Slope Crude downloaded from the database.
 That file can be accessed :download:`here <alaska-north-slope_AD00020.json>` to use in the following examples.